pudly/schmopera-hugo/content/articles/vanessa-a-shadow-play-revival.md

 Barber only wrote three operas; the first as a child and the last, problematic.
 But in between he composed the stunning and moving score of _Vanessa_ (with a libretto by his longtime collaborator Gian Carlo Menotti).

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1779996082/Mary_Phillips_as_the_Baroness_Freddie_Ballentine_as_Anatol_Kelsey_Lauritano_as_Erika_Inna_Dukach_as_Vanessa_photo_by_Russ_Rowland_-_8886_zxfztq.jpg){{% /md %}}
-<figcaption>Mary Phillips as teh Baroness, Freddie Ballentine as Anatol, Kelsey Lauritano as Erika, and Inna Dukach as Vanessa in Heartbeat Opera's production of Vanessa, 2026.
-Photo: Maria Baranova.</figcaption>
+<figcaption>Mary Phillips as the Baroness, Freddie Ballentine as Anatol, Kelsey Lauritano as Erika, and Inna Dukach as Vanessa in Heartbeat Opera's production of Vanessa, 2026.
+Photo: Russ Rowland.</figcaption>
 </figure>

 Though Barber was awarded the Pulitzer Prize and a premiere at the Met shortly after it was written, _Vanessa_ is seldom revived.
 This is surprising because it checks all the boxes: there are plenty of beautiful, memorable airs (from the romantic composer of _Adagio for Strings_) and also plenty of dissonance to satisfy proponents of "new" opera who eschew anything that sounds melodic.
 It is, in fact, Barber's blend of the classical and avant-garde that makes many of his compositions truly original works of art.